polkadot-developers/docs-sandbox/source/docs/main-docs/03-install/windows.md

 # Windows development environment

-Supported architecture and versions

-Installation instructions

-Verifying your installation

-Troubleshooting

 In general, Substrate development is best supported on UNIX-based operating systems like macOS or Linux and all of the examples in Substrate [Tutorials](../tutorials) and [How-to guides](../reference/how-to-guides) illustrate how to use UNIX-compatible commands to interact with Substrate from a terminal.

 If you only have Microsoft Windows available on your local computer, there are configuration steps required to prepare your environment for Substrate development.